 - Other business processes

 Organization: This module is focused on project management activities such as project planning, resource management, task management, budget forecasting, etc. A further breakdown of this module is to align with the workflows of a waterfall model, agile method, or DevOps.
 Depending on the model your company follows, different tools offer different views such as Board view, Box view, or a List view to organize your work.
-For example, HeySpace provides a kanban board view while Resolvd has a listview layout.
+For example, HeySpace provides a kanban board view while Resolvd has a list view layout.

 Scheduling: Every project has milestones and deliverables with an intended start and finish date.
 Using tools such as ClickUp and GanttPro, based on Gantt chart, you can set goals, milestones, priorities, deadlines, and reminders for your projects.
 This ensures that your project is always on track amidst the intensive deadlines.